Advertising temptation stares you in the face at the least expected times.

 Picture that salesperson standing right there in your business.
 Advertising temptations are staring you in the face.
 "It's a great deal," they tell you.
 Do you go for it or not?

-Here are three sets of realistic questions to ask yourself as you evaluate the proposal:
+Here are three advertising temptation questions to ask yourself as you evaluate the proposal:

 1. Take a step to the side and consider this.
 Is your current advertising already covering the basics?
-Is this new advertising temptation part of your basic advertising plan or does it fall in the "next level" category?
+Is this new proposal part of your basic advertising plan or does it fall in the "next level" category?

 Remember that you've got to do the basics first, just as you have to open a showroom before you can decorate it.
 So make sure you are doing the basics well before you move to the next level.

 2. Will the new idea or technique stand on its own as a profit generator?
 Can the new idea or technique be integrated into your basic advertising thrust so it can compliment what you are already doing?
 Will it contribute to building a cumulative advertising effect?

 3. Can you afford it?
 Is your advertising budget already strained?
 Will this advertising method pay for itself?
 Or will it break the bank?